 “There would be plenty to do in trying to keep one’s intelligence up to the standards set by the machines, for it seems probable that once the machine thinking method had started, it would not take long to outstrip our feeble powers…at some stage therefore we should have to expect the machines to take control.”

 Is that a good thing?
 Do we want less jobs while retaining an economy that requires employment?
 The idea of unemployment and economic collapse while having an overabundance of laborers speaks to the ubiquitous and unimaginative internalization of free market capitalism.
 Since coined in 1921, “robot” has been a metaphor for the dehumanized and exploited laborer, so much so that Gestapo named the author public enemy number 2.
 After all, if you disassembled a computer you’d find (electric) power evenly distributed, and a prioritizing of machine cycle queues done in the manner of from each according to ability, to each according to need.
 This contrasts deeply with those who want economic life to be Darwinian.
 And people fail to consider alternatives so much that even post-scarcity society is presumed angry at the thought of collectivization.

 This inability to think of robots as anything but Other might be a new layer of false consciousness.
 Which presents another set of problems.
 Because even if AI remains weak and is never a full replication of human sentience, then we still wouldn’t want this, right?
 We want something closer to this.
 Otherwise we may get this en masse.

 Maybe AI Risk is paranoia.
 Maybe the worst case scenarios are overblown.
-I’d still rather be cautious because both weak AI and strong AI can be lethal.
+I’d still rather be cautious because AI could be lethal.
 So I think we should proceed slowly.
 Hopefully the problems of AI Risk never get to xenocide and plateau at nuisance.
 Or maybe we’re all wrong and a third benign unexpected reality happens, such as AI omphaloskepsis.